SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: Background

-In practice, simulation-based evaluation of CIA systems is still in its early stages.
-It may be explained by the complexity of the task, the skepticism regarding results obtained using simulated users, which is caused in part due to the lack of validation methods/metrics for user simulators~\citep{Breuer:2024:arXiv}, and the scarcity of open resources~\citep{Balog:2024:FnTIR}.
+In practice, simulation-based evaluation of CIA agents is still in its early stages.
+It may be explained by the complexity of the task, the skepticism over results obtained using simulated users, which is due in part to the lack of validation methods/metrics for user simulators~\citep{Breuer:2025:SIGIRForum}, and the scarcity of open resources~\citep{Balog:2024:FnTIR}.
 This work focuses on the latter by proposing an open cloud-based platform.
-We note that different toolkits and frameworks have been developed to facilitate simulation-based evaluation of CIA systems~\citep{Azzopardi:2024:SIGIRAP,Kiesel:2024:CLEF,Afzali:2023:WSDM,Fu:2024:UMCIR,Wang:2023:EMNLP,Huang:2024:arXiv}.
-While these resources are great starting points, they often have a narrow application range, for example, SimIIR 3.0~\citep{Azzopardi:2024:SIGIRAP} is specifically designed for search engines and conversational search agents, and UserSimCRS~\citep{Afzali:2023:WSDM} is tailored for conversational recommender systems.
-Furthermore, they often leave the burden of reproducing and adapting (existing) conversational systems to researchers in order to use them.
+Various toolkits and frameworks have been developed to facilitate simulation-based evaluation of CIA agents~\citep{Azzopardi:2024:SIGIRAP,Kiesel:2024:CLEF,Afzali:2023:WSDM,Fu:2024:UMCIR,Wang:2023:EMNLP,Huang:2024:arXiv}.
+While these resources are valuable starting points, they often have a narrow application range; for example, SimIIR 3.0~\citep{Azzopardi:2024:SIGIRAP} is specifically designed for search engines and CSSs, and UserSimCRS~\citep{Afzali:2023:WSDM} is tailored for conversational recommender systems.
+Furthermore, they often leave the burden of reproducing and adapting (existing) conversational systems to researchers.